 In the podcast, I interview women in Southeast Asia to bring their unique stories and experiences to empower other women in this region of the world.

-Which episode do you like best so far?
+Which episode relates to you most?
 What womanly topics or stories would you like to hear on my podcast?

 Colors and races intertwine beautifully in Katie and Nicky’s diverse family.
 With a Korean grandmother, German grandfather, and Filipino father, these sisters share their experiences of growing into their own identities.